Tyelab/AlphaClass/labeling_tools/readme.md

 # Extracting frames

-Open Jupyter Notebook in extract_frames/GetThoseFrames_forALPHACLASS
+Open the Jupyter Notebook in extract_frames/GetThoseFrames_forALPHACLASS.ipynb

 the path to the GetThoseFrames Python code
 Click get those frames